harshrohit/articles/LLM_thinking.md

 A recent [study](https://www.pnas.org/doi/abs/10.1073/pnas.2422633122?doi=10.1073%2Fpnas.2422633122&mod=ANLink) gives us an unsettling glimpse of this phenomenon.
 Students using ChatGPT performed **48%** better than their counterparts who did not have access to the AI.
 However, the same group of students performed **17%** lower when the AI access is taken away.

 Another [study](https://www.psychologicalscience.org/news/releases/want-to-solve-a-problem-dont-just-use-your-brains-but-your-bodies-too.html) reminds us that problem solving is not just the work of the brain but also our body.
-We use our hands, our posture, even our gestures to think, and, when we delegate to AI too quickly, we skip this process, and lose the deeper engagement.
+We use our hands, our posture, even our gestures to think, and, when we delegate to AI too quickly, we skip this process and lose the deeper engagement.

 ---